mlrun/mlrun/docs/data-collect-prep/ingesting_data.md

 ```

 This code runs locally (for example, in Jupyter) and relies on environment variables to supply credentials for data
 access.
-See [this page](../store/datastore.html) for more info on the available data-stores, accessing them locally and
+See {ref}`datastore` for more info on the available data-stores, accessing them locally and
 remotely, and how to provide credentials for connecting.

 Running the code locally is very useful for easy debugging and development of the code.